• Skip to main content

 In some cases, you are justified to send the food back.
 The mole assumption was on me, the cooking itself was not at fault, so I made the best of it.

-Another option is to pick out the best parts, eat light, and enjoy something all the more later.
+Another option is to pick out the best parts, eat light, and enjoy something else later.

 If you find yourself at a buffet, the grand-daddy of mediocre food, take small portions and only finish the dishes you truly enjoy.